The methods of thermal field theory for degenerate quantum plasmas in astrophysical compact objects: Abstract

 \section{Abstract}

-The effects of fine-structure constant on the equation of state of degenerate matter in the white dwarfs are computed in literature using non-relativistic considerations ab initio.
-Given special relativity plays a key role in the white dwarf physics, such computations are therefore unsatisfactory.
-After reviewing the existing literature, here we employ the techniques of finite temperature relativistic quantum field theory to compute the equation of state of degenerate matter in the white dwarfs.
-In particular, we compute the leading order corrections due to the finite temperature and the fine-structure constant.
+In the study of degenerate plasmas contained within compact astrophysical objects, both special relativity and general relativity play important roles.
+After reviewing the existing treatment in the literature, here we employ the methods of relativistic thermal quantum field theory to compute the equation of states of degenerate matter for compact astrophysical objects such as the white dwarfs and the neutron stars.
+In particular, we compute the equation of states that include leading order corrections due to the finite temperature, the fine-structure constant as well as the effect of gravitational time dilation.
 We show that the fine-structure constant correction remains well-defined even in the non-relativistic regime in contrast to the existing treatment in the literature.
-Besides, it involves an apriori undetermined length scale characterizing the electron-nuclei interaction.